Why Casinos Don’t Offer Online Bridge

 The key to bridge is partnership.
 Whereas poker is the ultimate game for one-on-one showdowns, it takes two to win at bridge.
 This combination of social and competitive aspects accounts for the game’s enduring popularity.
 The American Contract Bridge League offers many ways for players to compete, including multi-day live and online tournaments where players from different communities can gather.

-Bridge the gap to gaming greatness at BetMGM
+Bridge the Gap to Gaming Greatness at BetMGM

 Actress Vanessa Hudgens flipping casino chips next to the text "The King of Casinos"